highcharts/node-export-server/README.md

 be prompted to accept the license terms of Highcharts.js.
 Answering `yes` will pull the latest source from the Highcharts CDN and put them where they need to be.

-However, if you need to do this manually run `node build.js`.
+However, if you need to do this manually you can run `node build.js`.

 ## HTTP Server